nci/gsky/install/README.md

 The URL for the server should be without the ending "/" as below.
 Adding the / at the end will result in an error.

 `http://130.56.242.19/ows`

+- **The added data layers are not seen on the map***

+In order to see the added data on the map, it is necessary to zoom in at the right location.
+A zoom factor of 20 km per inch or lower is required.
+It will say "Zoom in to view this layer" at higher zoom levels.

 **END OF SECTION**